 Britten was intensely devoted to Beethoven, and also to Brahms in his early youth.
 This relationship cooled over time to an almost patricidal degree.
 But Britten’s love affair with Schubert was a lifelong one, and there is a kinship between them.
 It is as with fairy tales: Idyllic, pastoral and magically illuminating, but often with something tragic and angst-ridden beneath.

-This year’s festival opens and closes with two of Britten’s sublime works for tenor and strings: ‘Les Illuminations’ kicks things off with ecstatic surreal flashes of light set to Rimbaud’s texts, and ‘Serenade’ with the addition of a horn closes the festival with faraway, lonesome brass tones.
-The tenor part in both cycles will be sung by the aforementioned Nicky Spence, who will have just performed the pieces at Britten’s own festival in Aldeburgh, and the legendary horn player Frank Lloyd ensures British timbre in the brass department too.
+This year’s festival opens and closes with two of Britten’s sublime works for voice and strings: ‘Les Illuminations’ kicks things off with ecstatic surreal flashes of light set to Rimbaud’s texts, and ‘Serenade’ with the addition of a horn closes the festival with faraway, lonesome brass tones.
+The vocal part in Les Illuminations will be sung by soprano Ann-Helen Moen, and in the Serenade by the aforementioned Nicky Spence, who has recently performed the work at Britten’s own festival in Aldeburgh.
+The legendary horn player Frank Lloyd ensures British timbre in the brass department too.